LZDQ/nvim-autocenter/README.md

 ## TODO list

-1. - [ ] Add 1/3 check
+1. - [x] Add 1/3 check
-2. - [ ] Add more ratios, not just zz which means 1/2
+2. - [ ] Not TODO anymore //Add more ratios, not just zz which means 1/2